dmitriygorlov/fun-with-pets/README.md

 4. [Auto Sales Analysis](https://github.com/dmitriygorlov/fun-with-pets/tree/main/auto-sales-analytics_docker): A practical and stylish way to analyze your sales data.
 It uses `docker-compose` to ensure a smooth setup and execution process, enabling quick generation of ABC, XYZ, and other analytics for your sales data.

+5. [Airflow Jokes Pipeline](https://github.com/dmitriygorlov/fun-with-pets/tree/main/jokes-aside_airflow): Automating the retrieval, storage, and distribution of jokes using Apache Airflow with Docker.
+This project fetches a random joke, stores it in a PostgreSQL database, and shares it via email — all through a single command.

 The goal of this collection is not only to provide useful solutions and insights but also to inspire and motivate you to create your own projects.
 Enjoy exploring!